RIR360/development/journal/2025/september.md

 ## 09/09/2025
 - Your vision and perspective matters a lot.
 - If you learn to take things positivly it's can change your life.
+- A situation can change depending on your viewpoint.